Medically Reviewed by Dr. Mohammed Saeed, MD.

 Can you name one thing that your body absolutely needs for survival?
 Maybe it’s your heart beating within your chest, the air you breathe effortlessly into your lungs, or the nourishing foods you eat each day.
 Now, think of something you might consume on occasion that may do your body more harm than good.
 Surely a handful of readers out there would quickly agree upon one obvious example: alcohol.

 Yes, alcohol, the 100% legal substance that kills more than 85,000 people each year.
-While it’s true that the average person could certainly remove alcohol from their diet without consequence, others who may be struggling with alcohol abuse should, in fact, be mindful of potentially life-threatening repercussions of stopping drinking outright.
+While it’s true that the average person could certainly remove alcohol from their diet without consequence, others who may be struggling with alcohol abuse should, in fact, be mindful of the potentially life-threatening repercussions of stopping drinking outright.

 Although it’s uncommon, severe alcohol withdrawal symptoms can actually lead to death during the addiction recovery process.
 This can happen in a number of different ways, most commonly among alcoholics attempting recovery without medical supervision.